digital-wellbeing/pws-data/README.md

 ## Parsing the raw JSON files

+These are assumed to be in `data-raw/playfab-export` and the OneDrive directory indicated in`.env`.
+Those data are not publicly available; this is for internal use only.

 ### Prerequisites

 The preprocessing was run on Ubuntu 20.04.5 LTS, and requires (the version used in shown in the parenthesis):